nilsvu/spectre/docs/Installation/Installation.md

 spack install libxsmm
 spack install yaml-cpp@develop
 ```
-You can also install CMake, OpenBLAS, Boost, and HDF5 from Spack.
+You can also install CMake, OpenBLAS, HDF5 and Charm++ from Spack.
 To load the packages you've installed from Spack run `spack load PACKAGE`,
 or (equivalently) use the `module load` command.